ProPablo/Codebase2_GT/README.md

 ## Best Practices:
 * Attempt to fit all code in lowest stack
-* Fit all interfaces in one file?
+* Fit all interfaces in one file